14 min read

 This is especially important given the rising use of images or videos that have been doctored or scraped off the Internet as part of claims scams—including deep fakes, which use AI to fool human beings.

-This Is All Just The Beginning
+This Is All Just the Beginning

 New sources of data, and the ability to apply it through AI, will increasingly become a significant differentiating source of insight and value for property insurers.
-It’s this ability to launch new products and services that make the world more insurable, accelerate claims in ways the benefit insured at what can be a time of high stress, and improve fraud management in ways that lower the cost burden on families.
+It’s this ability to launch new products and services that make the world more insurable, accelerate claims in ways the benefit insured at what can be a time of high stress, and improve fraud management in ways that lower the cost burden on homeowners.

 To learn how AI-based property condition intelligence can help insurers select better risks, reduce expenses, and improve customer experience, visit our Geospatial Analytics page